 The most important spiritual center of Armenia is Echmiadzin Monastery.
 It is considered to be the first cathedral built in Armenia, and one of the oldest cathedrals in the world.
 It was built by Saint Gregory Enlightener, after the adoption of Christianity in 301.

 The cathedral locates in Vagharshapat (Echmiadzin) town, which was one of the most important centers of Armenia.
-Etchmiadzin cathedral is the most visited historical site in Armenia.
-It was listed in UNESCO’s World Heritage list in 2000.
+Etchmiadzin Cathedral is the most visited historical site in Armenia.
+It was listed on UNESCO’s World Heritage list in 2000.

 The archaeological site of Zvartnots presents the mastery of the Armenian architecture.
 The cathedral was built in 643-652 by Nerses Tayetsi Catholicos.
 The name of the building comes from the Armenian word “Zvartoon” which means angels.

 They say the whole temple was flooded with light and when the sunlight was coming in through 80 arch and 32 round windows creating an impression of angels.
 That’s why they called the temple "Zvartnots".
 Although nowadays remained only ruins of the cathedral it is still the most visited tourist destination in Armenia.

 Monastery of Geghard and the Upper Azat Valley (2000)

 Geghard monastery is considered to be the pride of the Armenian medieval architecture.
 The previous name of the monastery was called “Ayri Vank” which means “the Monastery of Cave”.
 Nowadays, the monastery is called Geghard, which means “Spear”.
 They say the spear that wounded Jesus at the crucifixion was there, that's why the monastery was called Geghard (the holy relic is now in Echmiadzin).